The Deep Roots of the Diamond B

 Today the ranch is still just as busy as it was in the generations past and continues to evolve as time goes on.
 In addition to cattle, the ranch also producing whole processed chickens, Thanksgiving turkeys, and wide variety of other handmade items.
 Knowledge and love for ranching is still passed through the generations.
 In 2019 the ranch expanded into a direct to consumer beef and poultry program.
 Our seasonal offering can be purchased at our online Ranch Store

-Being and advocate for agriculture and connecting people to their food continues to be a driving force for Diamond B. It’s my responsibility as a rancher to educate consumers about how our animals are raised, food safety, and more importantly why small family ranches still have a place in today’s society.
-I'm an active member of the San Diego County Farm Bureau, and San Diego County Cowbelles.
-I take on many public speaking and outreach opportunities in an effort to connect consumers to their local rancher.
-In in effort to further our commitment of connecting people to agriculture, in 2019 the ranch is expanded with a new, direct to consumer beef program.
+Being an advocate for agriculture and connecting people to their food continues to be a driving force for Diamond B. It’s our responsibility as a ranchers to educate consumers about how our animals are raised, food safety, and more importantly why small family ranches still have a place in today’s society.
+We're an active members of the San Diego County Farm Bureau, and San Diego County Cattlewomen.

 Sam Taylor at the Warner Springs ranch house.